LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/lambda-expressions.rst

    argument => return expression

 The left-hand side of the expression consists of the arguments to be passed into the function, and the right-hand side states the return expression.
-This value of this expression will be the return value of the function.
 There are more complicated ways to write a lambda expression, but we will only use this one.

 Lambda expressions can seem confusing until you see them in action.
-We will
+We will look at some below.

 .. index:: !
 Select